 In any place marked for use by the handicapped, except when by permanent or temporary permit, property displayed and authorized by a legally recognized regulatory authority.

 Motor Driven Vehicles.
-It shall be unlawful for any person to:
+It shall be unlawful for any person (except authorized personnel) to:

 Operate a motor driven vehicle of any kind or nature except on designated roads and parking areas.
 Motorized trail bikes, snowmobiles, ATVs and similar vehicles are prohibited from operating on park property.